xdmvdlsvxz35927/notes/README.md

 "The best code is the code that doesn't need to be written.
 Always consider reusing existing solutions or libraries before reinventing the wheel.
 And remember, premature optimization is the root of all evil.
 Focus on getting things working first, then optimizing if and where necessary."

 "In addition, 'Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.' - Brian W. Kernighan.
 This highlights the importance of clarity over obfuscation in programming."

+# 2024-03-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress towards your goals.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a task, take the time to plan out your approach.
+Think about the different aspects of the problem and how you will approach them.
+Creating a plan will give you a clear roadmap to follow, making it easier to stay focused and avoid getting lost in the weeds.
+ -- 212个词